-Institutional merit-based scholarships, town grants, and employment-based aid (such as tuition exchange) generally do not travel.
-Students who would be eligible for need-based aid if they were not receiving these awards may apply for Laurel Fellowships.
+Institutional merit-based scholarships, the South Hadley Town Grant, and employment-based aid (such as Tuition Exchange) generally cannot be used for study abroad.
 However, students may use Mount Holyoke Leadership Awards, 21st Century Scholarships and Tuition Assistance Grants to participate in specific reciprocal exchanges in which they would pay Mount Holyoke tuition.
 Students who would otherwise be eligible for need-based aid if they were not receiving merit scholarship, grant or tuition exchange assistance may apply for the Laurel Fellowship.

 Exchange students are not eligible for financial aid from the host institution, and should not assume that they will be eligible for campus employment.
 Students who hold scholarships from sources other than Mount Holyoke should check with Student Financial Services regarding their possible use while on an exchange program.